 “I can throw this stuff in the trash for those guys.”
 Comments a passerby to a friend.

-Life is short, and for the most part, these problems belong to all of us, as brother and sisters and artists.
+Life is short, and the world’s problems belong to all of us, as brothers, sisters, and artists.

 Not because anyone is watching.